ycheng5948/Maya_rename_tool/README.md

 <br/>----------<br/>

-Or the harder but more tidier way:<br/>
+Or the slower but more tidier way:<br/>
 1. Delete or comment out the last line at the end of the code
 ```
 #IN Maya